Renewable resource: Sustainable agriculture

 Although air and sunlight are available everywhere on Earth, crops also depend on soil nutrients and the availability of water.
-Monoculture is a method of growing only one crop at a time in a given field, which can damage land and cause it to become either unusable or suffer from reduced yields.
+Monoculture is a method of growing only one crop at a time in a given field, which can damage land and make it unusable or reduce yields.
 Monoculture can also cause the build-up of pathogens and pests that target one specific species.
 The Great Irish Famine (1845–1849) is a well-known example of the dangers of monoculture.

 Crop rotation and long-term crop rotations confer the replenishment of nitrogen through the use of green manure in sequence with cereals and other crops, and can improve soil structure and fertility by alternating deep-rooted and shallow-rooted plants.
-Other methods to combat lost soil nutrients are returning to natural cycles that annually flood cultivated lands (returning lost nutrients indefinitely) such as the Flooding of the Nile, the long-term use of biochar, and use of crop and livestock landraces that are adapted to less than ideal conditions such as pests, drought, or lack of nutrients.
+Other methods to combat lost soil nutrients are returning to natural cycles that annually flood cultivated lands (returning lost nutrients indefinitely), such as the Flooding of the Nile, the long-term use of biochar, and use of crop and livestock landraces that are adapted to less than ideal conditions such as pests, drought, or lack of nutrients.

-Agricultural practices are one of the single greatest contributor to the global increase in soil erosion rates.
+Poor tillage practices can increase soil erosion rates.
 It is estimated that "more than a thousand million tonnes of southern Africa's soil are eroded every year.
 Experts predict that crop yields will be halved within thirty to fifty years if erosion continues at present rates."
 The Dust Bowl phenomenon in the 1930s was caused by severe drought combined with farming methods that did not include crop rotation, fallow fields, cover crops, soil terracing and wind-breaking trees to prevent wind erosion.

 The tillage of agricultural lands is one of the primary contributing factors to erosion, due to mechanised agricultural equipment that allows for deep plowing, which severely increases the amount of soil that is available for transport by water erosion.

 The phenomenon called peak soil describes how large-scale factory farming techniques are affecting humanity's ability to grow food in the future.
 Without efforts to improve soil management practices, the availability of arable soil may become increasingly problematic.